 Why learn life skills in addiction recovery?

-Most addicts even start avoiding their friends and family as well as anyone who’d hold them accountable for their alcohol and drug use.
+Most addicts start avoiding their friends and family as well as anyone who holds them accountable for their alcohol and drug use.
 They end up isolated from those who’d help them, driving them deeper into addiction.
 As their lives become harder, they choose to use drugs to escape their reality and it becomes a vicious cycle.

 This is why life skills training or development is such a crucial part of addiction treatment.
 Addiction can destroy a person’s life, leaving them with nothing.
 Rebuilding that life takes energy, time, and patience.
 Those recovering from substance use need to be equipped with the necessary tools and resources to help them reconstruct their lives, reconnect with society, and grow to become healthy, productive individuals.

 What types of skills are taught at Evolve Indy?